 You should perform exercises for all joints:

 This is really important if you are going to train for leg exercises like the shrimp squat, where you are going to move through an extreme range of motion.

 The rest of your warm-up is going to depend largely on which bodyweight leg exercise you want to add to your lower body workout for the day.

 If your focus is on strength exercises or building muscle mass, then practice some low rep sets (3-5) of easier progressions leading to the move you are going to practice with.

 For example, if you are going to train with pistol squats, you can do 3 sets of 5 reps of partial pistols increasing gradually the range of motion with every set.

-If your goal is explosiveness or conditioning, practice with a moderate rep (6-12) sets at a fast pace.
+If your goal is explosiveness or conditioning, practice with a moderate rep (6-12) and sets at a fast pace.